shiva233/Google-Calendar-Schedule-Uploader/README.md

 ##Notes
 - The script assumes the time zone is 'America/Toronto'.
 Adjust the time zone in the create_event() function if needed.
 - Events that end before they start are considered as spanning to the next day.
-- Currently it has issues with events that go more than one day for example 9pm - 1am (next day)
+- Currently, it has issues with events that go more than one day for example 9pm - 1am (next day)
 - This example schedule was with time blocking in mind which is why the program is configured to only make events for one day at a time

 ##License